massoncheg/forgejo-docs/docs/user/blocking-user.md

 - You stop following them.
 - They stop following you.
 - They are removed as collaborators on repositories you own as an individual.
+- All pending repository transfers caused by the them are removed.

 After you've blocked them: